sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 - [Feedback](#feedback)
 - [Next Steps](#next-steps)

-The GC being one legal entity means that departments, agencies and other GC organizations should (must) share documents and collaborate widely to help each other.
+The Government of Canada (GC) being one legal entity means that departments, agencies and other GC organizations should (must) share documents and collaborate widely to help each other.
 GCxchange is a new platform available to all GC departments and agencies.
 Through a one year pilot, the IT Strategy team at ESDC created a repository for [Software Assessments](https://gcxgce.sharepoint.com/teams/1000219) so that they can be shared across the GC.